Updated for 2023

 501 S. Pacific Ave., Glendale, CA 91205

-The City of Glendale is hosting its Annual Fall Festival on Saturday, October 22nd from 11:00 am to 2:00 pm.
+The City of Glendale is hosting its Annual Fall Festival and Pacific Community Center & Park’s 20th Anniversary Celebration on Saturday, October 21st from 11:00 am to 2:00 pm.
 The fun includes arts and crafts, a bounce house, pumpkin patch, carnival games, food, and more.

 L.A.
 Fall Fair